Team4Talent/t4t-cqrs/README.md

 The following demonstrates the quickest way to get started:

-1. Load the `CQRSModule` from `T4T.CQRS.Autofac`, this module will automaticall register all the handlers found in the given assemblies:
+1. Load the `CQRSModule` from `T4T.CQRS.Autofac`, this module will automatically register all the handlers found in the given assemblies:

 ```csharp
 builder.RegisterModule(new CQRSModule());